TACUnicorn/Document/API Document.md

   - Modify product info

-    - URL `PUT /product/{product_id}`
+    - URL `PUT /warehouse/product/{product_id}`

     - Body

       ```json
       {
-        "name":"Mac Pro",
+        "name": "Mac Pro",
-        "description":"Mac has always been built around a singular vision: to create machines that are as powerful and functional as they are beautiful and intuitive.
+        "description": "Mac has always been built around a singular vision: to create machines that are as powerful and functional as they are beautiful and intuitive.
 Mac Pro is a stunning realization of that ideal.
 All the elements that define a pro computer — graphics, storage, expansion, processing power, and memory — have been rethought and reengineered.
 So you have the power and performance to bring your biggest ideas to life.",
-        "price":20888
+        "price": 20888
       }
       ```